piazzai/jekyll-nagymaros/README.md

 The order of appearance of pages in the theme's navigation bar is determined by the value of `navorder` set in each page's front matter.
 For example, setting `navorder: 1` will make the page appear first in the list.
 Note that a page will only appear in the navigation bar if the `navorder` variable is set, so it is possible to hide some pages from navigation simply by not giving this variable a value.

 Customizing the CSS is possible by creating a file `_sass/_custom.scss`.
 You can use this both to define new styles or to overwrite the theme's defaults.
 The file will be automatically compiled during build.
-For convenience, the customization of the theme's color scheme is also possible via YAML variables: in this case, create a file called `_data/skin.yml` and assign new colors using the [Open Color](https://yeun.github.io/open-color) naming convention.

-Here is an example file:
+For convenience, the customization of the theme's color scheme is also possible via YAML: in this case, create a file called `skin.yml` in your `_data` folder and assign new colors from the [Open Color](https://yeun.github.io/open-color) library using the `(color)-(number)` convention.
+Here is an example:

 ```yaml
 a: